-Enterprise Fund - A fund which pays for the cost of its operations and capital improvements from user fees and does not generally receive property tax support.
+Enterprise fFund A fund which pays for the cost of its operations and capital improvements from user fees and does not generally receive property tax support.
 County enterprise funds include Water and Wastewater, Solid Waste, Aviation and Mass Transit.

-Environmentally sensitive Land - Means tThose areas containing Natural Resources, as depicted in the Natural Resource Map Series of the Broward County Land Use Plan, which have been determined to be environmentally sensitive by the Broward County Board of County Commissioners.
+Environmentally Sensitive Land - Means the sense of the Broward Resources, as depicted in the Natural Resource Map Series of the Broward County Land Use Plan, which have been determined to be environmentally sensitive by the Broward County Board of County Commissioners.
 The criteria for designation of Environmentally Sensitive Land are contained within the Plan Implementation Requirements and Procedures section of the Broward County Land Use Plan.
 Policies which ensure the protection of Environmentally Sensitive Lands, consistent with the requirements of Section 163.3202 Florida Statutes, are located under Objective 9.01.00 of the Broward County Land Use Plan.